htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

   to the current time when the first job of that submission is matched to a slot.
   :jira:`2676`

+- Added new job ad attribute :ad-attr:`InitialWaitDuration`, recording the number of seconds from when a job was queued to when the first launch happened.
+  :jira:`2666`

 - :tool:`condor_ssh_to_job` when entering an apptainer container now sets the supplemental unix group ids in the same way that vanilla jobs have them set.
   :jira:`2695`